AhmedAtya74/System-analysis-and-design/Investigating System Requirements.md

 Requirements Categories:

-1. Design constraints describe restrictions to which the hardware and software must adhere.
+1. Design constraints: describe restrictions to which the hardware and software must adhere.

-2. Implementation requirements describe constraints such as required programming languages and tools.
+2. Implementation requirements: describe constraints such as required programming languages and tools.

-3. Interface requirements describe interactions among systems.
+3. Interface requirements: describe interactions among systems.

-4. Physical requirements describe such characteristics of hardware as size, weight, power consumption, and operating conditions.
+4. Physical requirements: describe such characteristics of hardware as size, weight, power consumption, and operating conditions.

-5. Supportability requirements describe how a system is installed, configured, monitored, and updated.
+5. Supportability requirements: describe how a system is installed, configured, monitored, and updated.